 The Lohmann Brown chicken is a sturdy breed with a pleasant temperament.
 These chickens are friendly and docile so it’s not surprising that they are the most widely distributed egg-laying hens on the planet.

 They are not only prolific egg layers, but they are also curious and even-tempered, making them ideal to be around children and other chickens.
-They prove to be excellent pets and family birds.
+They make excellent pets and family birds.

 They are robust back garden-laying hens who are confident rather than flighty.
 The Lohmann Hybrid Chicken thrives in mixed flocks and enjoys the freedom of movement, so a fairly wide garden or field would be excellent.